andeve/testrepo/README.md

 # testrepo

-#repo for several bots (discord) not very active but stay tuned if you want 1/31/18
+repo for several bots (discord) not very active but stay tuned if you want 1/31/18 -a